BOARD OF DIRECTORS

 DR. FRED OLAYELE

-With 20+ years of experience throughout the African continent, Dara Erck is a global health strategy specialist who believes in the strength of partnerships and innovative thinking for maximum impact.
+With 20+ years of experience throughout the African continent, Ms. Dara Erck is a global health strategy specialist who believes in the strength of partnerships and innovative thinking for maximum impact.
 She was previously a consultant to the Bill & Melinda Gates Foundation in Global Health R&D Advocacy, and a Senior Advisor to Panorama, focusing on vaccines and implementation strategies.
 Ms. Erck is also a Senior Advisor to Made By Dyslexia (MBD), a nonprofit launched by Richard Branson.
 Prior to MBD, she served as Vice President, External Affairs at Aeras, a product development partnership focused on developing a tuberculosis vaccine.
-A graduate of Columbia University in New York, in addition to working in global health, Dara is passionate about government reform and democratization.
+A graduate of Columbia University in New York, in addition to working in global health, she is passionate about government reform and democratization.

 DR. ED MABAYA